I was able to recover from back spasms quickly due to the strength training I had done over the years; building muscle and strengthening my bones.

 Because of the severe initial pain, I thought I wouldn’t be able to train for at least a week, maybe longer.

 That night it was difficult to sleep.
 Every time I turned, I would experience some pain.

 I spent Sunday basically glued to my living room sofa.
 Surprisingly, by the evening, I was feeling about 80% better.

-Monday morning found me feeling so much better that I considered training later in the afternoon.
+On Monday morning because I was feeling so much better I considered training later in the afternoon.